Pforzheimer Fellowships

 • Each fellow must submit a final report of this work describing and evaluating their experiences.

-• Fellowship is ~150 hours — fellows will be responsible for submitting hours weekly (details to be provided once selected)
+• The fellowship is an hourly, paid role; fellows will be responsible for submitting hours weekly (details to be provided once selected).

 Projects are created from across Harvard's libraries and range from digitizing materials to working on exhibits or taking a deep dive into a collection.
 Students can read through and find a project that's right for them.